jgiang/ios-decal-proj4/README.md

 - Jasmine Giang

 ## Purpose
-PLTR provides a platter of color palettes for designers that aren't good with colors
+PLTR provides a platter of palettes for designers that are indecisive

 ## Features
 - View popular color palettes currated online by designers